krzyzanowskim/OnlineSwiftPlayground/README.md

 1. Download Swift Toochains supported by the playground
 2. Pre-build support module using the toolchains
 3. Install dependencies
+4. Launches web server on localhost on port 8080

+Now you could access playground pointing web browser to 127.0.0.1:8080.

 ## Development